-This page charts the temperature, humidity, and dew point in real-time across the full span (-40 to 124°C, and 0 to 100% RH) or within any narrow range (such as 20 to 30°C).
+This page charts the temperature 1, temperature 2, and differential, in real-time across the full span or within any narrow range (such as 20 to 30°C).
 The time-base can display one minute, one hour, one day, one week, one month or one year.